-[The table below contains information from the DfE's 'Teaching online safety in schools' guidance about what areas of online risk schools should teach pupils about.
-You can use this to assist your school in developing its own online safety curriculum; however, you must develop your curriculum in line with your local needs and the needs of your pupils.]
+[The table below contains information from the DfE's 'Teaching online safety in schools' guidance about what areas of online risk schools should teach pupils about.)

-Subject area Description and teaching content Curriculum area the harm or risk is covered in How to navigate the internet and manage informati ion Age restrictions Some online activities have age restrictions because they include content which is not appropriate for children under a specific age.
-Teaching includes the following: That age verification exists and why some online platforms ask users to verify their age Why age restrictions exist That content that requires age verification can be damaging to under-age consumers What the age of digital consent is (13 for most platforms) and why it is important This risk or harm is covered in the following curriculum areas: • Health education • Computing How content can be used and shared Knowing what happens to information, comments or images that are put online.
-Teaching includes the following: What a digital footprint is, how it develops and how it can affect pupils' futures How cookies work How content can be shared, tagged and traced How difficult it is to remove something once it has been shared online What is illegal online, e.g. youth-produced sexual imagery (sexting) This risk or harm is covered in the following curriculum areas: PSHE or RSE Health education Computing Disinformation, misinformation and hoaxes Some information shared online is accidentally or intentionally wrong, misleading or exaggerated.
-Teaching includes the following: Disinformation and why individuals or groups choose to share false information in order to deliberately deceive This risk or harm is covered in the following curriculum areas: • PSHE • or RSE
+Subject area Description and teaching content Curriculum area the harm or risk is covered in How to navigate the internet and manage information ion Age restrictions Some online activities have age restrictions because they include content which is not appropriate for children under a specific age.
+Teaching includes the following: That age verification exists and why some online platforms ask users to verify their age Why age restrictions exist That content that requires age verification can be damaging to under-age consumers What the age of digital consent is (13 for most platforms) and why it is important This risk or harm is covered in the following curriculum areas as appropriate: • PSHE • Health education • Computing How content can be used and shared Knowing what happens to information, comments or images that are put online.
+Teaching includes the following: What a digital footprint is, how it develops and how it can affect pupils' futures How cookies work How content can be shared, tagged and traced How difficult it is to remove something once it has been shared online What is illegal online, e.g. youth-produced sexual imagery (sexting) This risk or harm is covered in the following curriculum areas: • PSHE • or RSE • Health education • Computing Disinformation, misinformation and hoaxes Some information shared online is accidentally or intentionally wrong, misleading or exaggerated.
+Teaching includes the following: Disinformation and why individuals or groups choose to share false information in order to deliberately deceive Misinformation and being aware that false and misleading information can be shared inadvertently This risk or harm is covered in the following curriculum areas: • PSHE • or RSE • Health education • Computing